What Does It Mean for Rotary Shaft Seals to Be USDA Certified?

 - And, at long last, receiving certification

 It sounds like a lot because it is.
-And, to maintain the integrity of the USDA certified organic seal, it should be.
+And, to maintain the integrity of the USDA certified seal, it should be.

 The process: a few helpful details

 - Put the plan into action.
 But first, have a certifying agent review the plan.
-This can save a lot of time a trouble.
+This can save a lot of time and trouble.
 You can find a certifying agent through the USDA.
 There’s a list on the website.